andrewjstryker/vim-configuration/README.markdown

 All this project does is:

-  1. Maintian sensible `vimrc` file that works across different operating systems
+  1. Maintain sensible `vimrc` file that works across different operating systems

   2. Track all external plugins with git submodules